maelstrom-software/maelstrom/doc/book/0.11.0/src/introduction.md

 Maelstrom is a suite of tools for running tests in hermetic micro-containers locally on your machine or distributed across arbitrarily large clusters.
-Maelstrom currently has test runners for Rust and Python, with more on the way.
+Maelstrom currently has test runners for Rust, Go, and Python, with more on the way.
 You might use Maelstrom to run your tests because:

 * It's easy.
 Maelstrom provides drop-in replacements for `cargo test`, `go test`, and